DSSTox Identifier to PubChem Identifier Mapping File Posted: 11/14/2016

 DSSTox SDF File Posted: 12/14/2016

-This zip file contains the entire chemical structure collection of over 700,000 chemicals from the DSSTox database contained in one large SDF file.
+This zip file contains the entire chemical structure collection of almost 760,000 chemicals from the DSSTox database contained in one large SDF file.
 The file contains the structure, The DSSTox Structure Identifier (DTXCID), The DSSTOX Substance Identifier (DTXSID listed as PubChem External Data Source), the associated Dashboard URL, associated synonyms and Quality Control Level details.
 In order to view an SDF file you will need to have access to the appropriate piece of software to open an SDF files.
 Examples include ChemAxon JChem, ACD/ChemFolder or ChemDraw.
+UPDATED OCTOBER 11 2017

 PHYSPROP Analysis File Posted: 12/14/2016

 The data associated with the publication “An automated curation procedure for addressing chemical errors and inconsistencies in public datasets used in QSAR modeling” represents the curated data associated with the OPERA models used to predicted properties for the CompTox Chemistry Data.
 The data include the training and test data sets as well as the KNIME workflows used to perform the curation of the data.
 For a full understanding of the data and workflows we recommend accessing the publication also.

 DSSTox Mapping File Posted: 12/14/2016